vivekpokale21/f1bot/README.md

 # f1bot
 A simple discord bot that returns data about the upcoming Formula 1/2/3 session.
+Hosted on Heroku.

 ### Usage